Tasmanian Consolidated Acts

 (ii) has served at a high level in a position or office in an industry or the trade union movement or in the service of a government or an authority of a government; or

-(iii) has obtained a degree of a university or an educational qualification of a similar standard, after studies in the field of law, economics, or industrial relations or some other field of study considered by the Governor to have substantial relevance to the functions of a Commissioner; and
+(iii) has obtained a degree of a university or an educational qualification of a similar standard, after studies in the field of law, economics, or industrial relations or some other field of study considered by the Governor to have substantial relevance to the functions of a Commissioner; or

 (c) he is, in the opinion of the Governor, by reason of his qualifications, experience, and standing in the Australian community, a fit and proper person to discharge the functions of a Commissioner.